Olivia Castle: Characterization

 When asked to describe her character, Jacqueline said, "She is a straight shooter, a girl you want to know.
 She is very honest, perhaps a little too honest sometimes.
 However, she doesn’t say to thing to intentionally hurt anyone.
 She just doesn’t have a filter.
 She walks the talk, and is the kind of gal every man and woman would want as their BFF.
-She looks at life like a front line soldier: she would rather fight to the death, rather than hide in a hole."
+She looks at life like a front line soldier: she would rather fight to the death, rather than hide in a hole".

-Reception
+Reception and analysis

-The character has been generally well received with many critics praising Jacqueline's performance.
+The character has been generally well-received with many critics praising Jacqueline's performance.
 James Wood of Movie Pilot, gave Jacqueline's performance a positive review saying: